fasten-project/fasten-vm/kafka/README.md

 # Apache Kafka settings and configuration
-In order to set up the Apache Kafka, the following considerations should be taken into account:
+In order to set up the Apache Kafka, some considerations for the below properties files should be taken into account.
+The below properties can be found at `/home/fasten/kafka/config`.

 ## server.properties
 - The value of `log.retention.hours` is set to `87600` to make Kafka records permanent.